Chapter 3 : Three.

 “So...did you meet anyone?”

 Yes.
 That was it.
 A mocking tradition between the two that had never before achieved an ounce of gossip from either participant.
 Now though, the implications of such a question could not be overlooked in anything resembling innocence and Madeline wasn’t at all sure as to how she could even begin to try.
 She swallowed thickly, her thoughts twisting rather horribly as she tried to recall how she had intended to tell Alice.
-Elliot was hardly a secret, and yet there seemed to be a dreadful sort of validity at the possible mention of his name.
+Elliot was hardly a secret, or particularly incriminating, and yet there seemed to be a dreadful sort of validity at the possible mention of his name.

 “Maddy!”
 Alice exclaimed triumphantly, shooting upright to watch Madeline with an uncomfortable intentness.